Please Excuse Me for Being Antisocial

 Please Excuse Me for Being Antisocial is the debut studio album by American rapper Roddy Ricch.
 It was released on December 6, 2019, through Atlantic Records and Bird Vision Entertainment.
-It features guest appearances from Gunna, Lil Durk, Meek Mill, Mustard, Ty Dolla Sign, and A Boogie wit da Hoodie.
-The production on the album was handled by multiple producers, including 30 Roc, ATL Jacob, JetsonMade, OZ and Mustard.
+It features guest appearances from Gunna, Lil Durk, Meek Mill, Mustard, Ty Dolla $ign, and A Boogie wit da Hoodie, with production handled by multiple producers including 30 Roc, ATL Jacob, JetsonMade, OZ, and Mustard.
 The album won Album of the Year at the 2020 BET Awards.
 Apple Music also named it Album of the Year, where it was 2020's most streamed album globally.

 Please Excuse Me for Being Antisocial was supported by four singles: "Big Stepper", "Start wit Me" featuring Gunna, "Tip Toe" featuring A Boogie wit da Hoodie, and "High Fashion", featuring Mustard, all of which have been certified platinum or higher.
-Prior to being released as a single, "The Box" became Roddy Ricch's highest-charting song of his career, reaching number one on the US Billboard Hot 100; the song later became the album's fourth single.
+Prior to being released as a single, "The Box" became Roddy Ricch's highest-charting song of his career, reaching the top of the US Billboard Hot 100; the song later became the album's fourth single.
 The album also received generally positive reviews from music critics and was a massive commercial success.
 It debuted at number one on the US Billboard 200 chart, earning 101,000 album-equivalent units in its first week.
-It also spent four non-consecutive weeks atop the chart, becoming the longest-running number one debut rap album since 2003.
+It also spent four non-consecutive weeks atop the chart, becoming the longest-running number one debut rap album since 50 Cent's Get Rich or Die Tryin' in 2003.